 This project is anticipated to impact operating expenses in the future.
-Custodial and maintenance costs are estimated to be \$335,000 in FY 2022 and increase by 3 percent annually thereafter.
+Custodial and maintenance costs are estimated to be \$335,000 in FY 2022 and increase by 3% annually thereafter.

 Relationship to Comprehensive Plan Potential Board/Commission Review:

 Primary Connection Architectural Review Board

 Element: Safety Planning and Transportation

 Section: Community Safety Commission

 Goal: S-1

 Policy: S-1.7

 Program: S1.7.2

+Environmental Impact Analysis:

-This project will require an environmental impact report, combined with the California Avenue Area Parking Garage Project, in accordance with CEQA guidelines.
+This project will require an environm Project, in accordance with CEQA g ental impact report, combined with the California Avenue Area Parking Garage uidelines.